-The appropriate employee representatives (or, if there are none, the affected employees themselves) must be informed in writing of:
+The appropriate employee representatives (or, if the affected employees fail to appoint representatives, the affected employees themselves) must be informed in writing of:

-- The fact of the transfer, when it is to take place and the reasons for it. - The legal, economic and social implications of it for affected employees. - The measures which the employer (and, where the employer is the seller, the buyer) envisages it will take in connection with the transfer in relation to any affected employees.
-The seller must also state the measures the buyer envisages taking in relation to transferring employees.
-It is important to note that the buyer has an obligation to provide the information to the seller in time to allow the seller to perform its obligation to give the information to the union/employee representatives. - If neither the seller nor the buyer is envisaging taking measures, that fact should be stated b.
+- The fact of the transfer, when it is proposed to take place and the reasons for it; - The legal, economic and social implications of the transfer for the affected employees; - The measures which the employer (both the buyer and the seller) envisages it will take in connection with the transfer in relation to any affected employees.
+It is important to note that the buyer has an obligation to provide the information to the seller in time to allow the seller to perform its obligation to inform and consult; - If neither the seller nor the buyer is envisaging taking measures, that fact should be stated.

+b.
 Timing

-- The information must be provided long enough before the transfer to enable the employer of affected employees to consult with the appropriate representatives with a view to seeking their agreement on the relevant measures.
-There is no minimum period. - The seller must also provide the buyer with employee liability information at least 14 days before the transfer date unless not reasonably practicable, in which case, at the earliest possible date.
+- The information must be provided to the employee representatives "long enough before the relevant transfer to enable the employer of any affected employees to consult the appropriate representatives."
+There is no minimum prescribed time limit for complying with the information and consultation obligations and when deciding what is "long enough" the tribunals will have regard to the extent of any changes which are planned by the employer. - The seller must also provide the buyer with employee liability information at least 14 days before the transfer date.
+If this is not reasonably practicable, it must be provided at the earliest possible date.